 Jobs / Tips

 Stay off the grass when it's frosty.
-It will recover if left to thaw out, but walking on it can damage many of the blades.
+It will recover if left to thaw out, but walking on it can damage many of the leaves.
 I think of it in terms of having cold fingers, simple things like knocking on a door suddenly become incredibly painful, it's like that for the grass being walked on when frozen.
-Eldest son puts it terms of having your frozen ears flicked by the bigger boys when standing at the bus stop (would he wear a hat when we told him? - No).
+Eldest son puts it terms of having your frozen ears flicked by the bigger boys when standing at the bus stop (would he wear a hat when we told him? - no he wouldn't).

 Order seeds and plan what you'll grow from seed this year.
-I think of this as buying genes for the garden.
-Perfectly packaged and prepared for growth with all they need to get started.
+I think of this as buying genes for the garden, perfectly packaged and prepared for growth with all they need to get started.
 Seeds are natures own genetic technology.
-If you've never grown anything from seed before, it's one of gardening's greatest wonders.
+If you've never grown anything from seed before, it's one of gardening's greatest wonders. flower seeds, vegetable seeds

 Cold weather can be good for the garden;